eslint/markdown/README.md

 ### Configuring

-In your `eslint.config.js` file, import `eslint-plugin-markdown` and included the recommended config to enable the Markdown processor on all `.md` files:
+In your `eslint.config.js` file, import `eslint-plugin-markdown` and include the recommended config to enable the Markdown processor on all `.md` files:

 ```js
 // eslint.config.js